 - Use all the digital tools available – whiteboards, polls, breakout rooms, putting your hands up, slide share etc – to encourage interaction.

 - Ensure your participants take part in some of the session as a stand-up meeting, just to get the legs stretched and to change their mindset.

 In a time of crisis, leaders have the opportunity to make a substantial difference in the mental well being of their teams.
 Staying calm, creating a culture of communication and support, and being specific on how your business can work digitally is a first step to leading through this time.

 Our team is skilled in facilitating online meetings and workshops.
-If you want more practical and pragmatic steps to leading your team through lockdown, please contact us on [email protected] and we are happy to help and support.
+If you want more practical and pragmatic steps, please contact us on [email protected] and we are happy to help and support.